 In total, the initial General Fund base budget expenditures were \$7.32 million more than the estimated revenue.
 A combination of revenue and expenditure proposals resolved the funding gap and produced a balanced budget for the year.
-Included in the expenditure proposals is a reduction of \$.6 million from the original proposed \$2.6 million fully funded public liability insurance and workers compensation to \$2 million, reflecting a 70% confidence interval, which is common practice.
+Included in the expenditure proposals is a reduction of \$.6 million from the original proposed \$2.6 million fully funded public liability insurance and a \$2 million reduction to workers compensation, reflecting a 70% confidence interval, which is common practice.